fastmail/authentication_milter/README.md

 - Detect authenticated connections and skip irrelevant checks.
   - It is assumed that this milter runs after DKIM signatures are generated, these are still validated.
 - DMARC reporting should be possible.
+- Modular design to allow new checks to be implemented easily

 Mailing Lists and DMARC
 -----------------------